A Summer of Belonging

 Campers should NOT bring food made with peanuts, any food that needs to be heated up, all electronics, toys from home, money and anything of personal value.

-NEW THIS YEAR – to ensure pick-up and drop-off runs smoothly, we are implementing a new procedure.
-Moving forward, drop-off must be by 8:30 am and pick-up begins at 3:00 pm.
+To ensure pick-up and drop-off runs smoothly, drop-off must be by 9:00 am and pick-up begins at 3:00 pm.
 Read carefully below for details.

 DROP-OFF

-- Drop-off is at the south side of the parking lot by the basketball hoop where you will meet our drop-off attendant to sign your child in for the day.
+- NEW THIS YEAR: Drop-off is at the north side of the parking lot by the bus barn where you will meet our drop-off attendant to sign your child in for the day.

 - Front desk staff will radio your child’s Unit Head indicating your child has arrived.
 Because groups are involved in their scheduled daily activities it may take longer than anticipated for staff to reach the front desk to sign-in your camper.
 Parent/guardians are expected to stay with the child until the Unit Head arrives at the front desk to sign in your child.